pb319/Multivariate_Procedures_with_R/README.md

 ****
 #### **Week 2:**
 -   **Description:**
-    - Here We dealt with the implementation of basic measures of central tendency, dispersion, etc. along with handing data with data vectors, matrix() function in R. Course reference - [Click Here](https://onlinecourses.nptel.ac.in/noc24_mg68/unit?unit=20&lesson=31).
+    - Here We dealt with the implementation of basic measures of central tendency, dispersion, etc. along with handling data with data vectors, matrix() function in R. Course reference - [Click Here](https://onlinecourses.nptel.ac.in/noc24_mg68/unit?unit=20&lesson=31).

 - **Topics Covered:**